slimndap/wp-theatre/readme.txt

 	* Fixed the sort order of events on the admin screen after you changed the status of an event (0.15.13).
 Thank you [Menno Luitjes](https://www.linkedin.com/in/mennoluitjes)!
 	* Fixed a problem with the changelog of extensions if you're running multiple extensions (0.15.14).
 	* Fixed a problem with the event editor in WordPress 4.7 (0.15.15).
+	* Fixed the day-filter in event lists (0.15.16).
+	* Fixed an ecoding problem in the upcoming event feeds (0.15.16).

+* Deprecations
+	* Deprecated the custom CSS settings in favour of the custom CSS setting that came with WordPress 4.7 (0.15.16).

 = 0.14 =